rgerkin/mathiasverraes.github.com/_posts/2013-06-09-unbreakable-domain-models.markdown

 The presentation is a fast paced introduction to some patterns and ideas that will make your Domain Model expressive, unbreakable, and beautiful.

+Check out [Elephant in the Room #002: The Heart and Soul of OOP](http://elephantintheroom.io/blog/2013/10/episode-2-heart-and-soul-of-oop/) for more info about Value Objects.